Barrett Wendell Jr.: Early life

-Wendell was born on in April 19, 1881 in Boston, Massachusetts.
+Wendell was born on April 19, 1881, in Boston, Massachusetts.
 He was the eldest child of Edith (née Greenough) Wendell and Barrett Wendell, a well-known professor of English at Harvard.
 His mother was a national leader of movements to preserve historical sites.
 He had three younger siblings: Mary Barrett Wendell (wife of Geoffrey Manilus Wheelock and Reinier van der Woude), William Greenough Wendell (who married Ruth Appleton and Evelyn Fahnestock), and Edith Wendell (wife of publisher and Mayor of Auburn, New York Charles Devens Osborne).

 His paternal grandparents were Jacob Wendell and Mary Bertodi (née Barrett) Wendell.
 His uncle was actor Jacob Wendell, father of Catherine Herbert, Countess of Carnarvon and Philippa Stewart, Countess of Galloway.
 His maternal grandparents were Catharine Scollay (née Curtis) Greenough and William Whitwell Greenough, the president of the Boston Public Library.

 Wendell graduated from Harvard University in 1902, where he was on the varsity baseball team.
 For several years after graduation, he coached Harvard's team.